ldallap/BidirectionalGrangerModel/README.md

 The code can be compiled as:
 *g++ BidirectionalGrangerModel.cpp -O3 -march=native -o exec*

-To run the code:
-*./exec Parameter1* (Parameter1 is a integer number which is used as the random number generator seed)

 The code will generate two outputs (text file):
 1) FeedBackFeedForward_MeanMemPot_PARAMETERDESCRIPTION.mp
 2) SpikeTrain_FeedBackFeedForward_PARAMETERDESCRIPTION.st